missing233/nokia-keygen/Readme.md

 There are two useful configuration tools called `cfgcli` and `ritool`.

 ### Cfgcli
-`cfgcli` is used to configure all the properties od the user in an XML like structure.
+`cfgcli` is used to configure all the properties of the user in an XML like structure.
 It can be used to retrieve VOIP, PPP, TR69, SLID and many more information.

 A simple `cfgcli dump` will return all properties.